KillyMXI/FsiOddityDemo/readme.md

     </ItemGroup>
 ```

 Which is wrong.
 Changing path to `..\B\bin\Debug\netcoreapp2.2\B.dll` manually made it to work as intended.
-Again, this might be something to look into later, but it seems to be irrelevant to the FSI issue.
+Again, this might be something to look into later, but it is irrelevant to the FSI issue above.